-3. Respect storm velocity zone and build storm-compatible buildings - The College's location on the bayfront offers a vast resource for enjoyment of a natural place.
-The preservation of areas on the westerly portions of the Bayfront campus and Caples campus will guarantee that this is used in the long-term.
+The College's location on the bayfront offers a vast resource for enjoyment of a natural place.

+The preservation of areas on the westerly portions of the West Campus and South Campus will guarantee that this is used in the long-term.
 It is also critical to avoid building in the coastal velocity zone to avoid the threat of storm surges.

 Although New College may choose, at its own discretion to continue using westerly and low-lying buildings for appropriate purposes, it is recommended that special emergency procedures be integrated into the operation of these buildings.
 This plan envisions that areas within the coastal velocity zone be used as primarily appropriate for open spaces, to including native coastal vegetation, existing trees, and other natural features.
-New Bayfront Campus buildings beyond the bayfront and low-lying areas should be limited to storm-hardened structures.
-Ideally, all
+New West Campus buildings beyond the bayfront and low-lying areas should be limited to storm-hardened structures.
+Ideally, all campus buildings should be storm hardened and suitable as shelters to avoid the need for evacuation during major storm events.